jefponte/lumen-api-example/README.md

         .env

 5. With php artisan you can create your tables.

         php ./artisan make:migration criar_tabela_series --create=series
         php ./artisan make:migration criar_tabela_episodios --create=episodios

-6. Add the fields in the migration files, like this example:
+6. The migrations will be created in the folder ./database/migrations.
+Add the fields in the migration files, like this example:
 ```php

 class CriarTabelaSeries extends Migration